 We understand that reports of sexual violence and sexual harassment are extremely complex to manage.
 We have a zero-tolerance approach and recognise that it is essential that victims are protected, offered appropriate support and every effort is made to ensure their education is not disrupted.
-It is also important that other children, adult students and school/college and college staff are supported and protected as appropriate.
+It is also important that other children and school staff are supported and protected as appropriate.
 We take reports of sexual harassment and sexual violence seriously and will always act to address reports and concerns we do this by: